 Canada’s Most Awe-Inspiring Natural Wonders

-Canada has some truly wonderful man-made attractions, but nothing can match the raw beauty of our country's natural wonders.
 These sights will take your breath away—and stay with you for the rest of your life.

 The Northern Lights

 Looking for a big cuddly tree to hug?
 This old growth forest on Vancouver Island might be the place for you.
 Just don’t expect to get your arms all the way around the trunk of an ancient Douglas fir tree.
-Some trees in Cathedral Grove, a cluster of the giant variety of trees in MacMillan Provincial Park, are as old as 800 years and measure as much as nine metres in circumference.
+Some trees in Cathedral Grove, a cluster of the giant variety of trees in MacMillan Provincial Park, are 800 years old and measure as much as nine metres in circumference.
 How’s that for a cuddle partner?

 Dinosaur Provincial Park